 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
 Sub Floor: No sub floor access was available.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber-glazed style.
-Timber/glazed fixed wall panels are also in place.
+The internal doors consist of timber panel style.
 The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.